Veronica of the Passion: Biography

 It was there that Veronica met the priest Marie Ephrem of the Sacred Heart Garrelon.
 He, along with the other Discalced Carmeltite friars who provided pastoral care for western India, had long envisioned a group of teaching Sisters to provide an education to the women and girls of the region.
 The friar felt that Veronica was an excellent candidate to lead this effort, which coincided with her own inner call to join the Carmelite Order.

 After much reflection and anguish, Veronica accepted the call to start such a foundation.
 She left the Sisters of St. Joseph and returned to France, where she entered the Discalced Carmel of Pau as a novice.
 After her profession, Veronica embarked on the formation of a small group of European women who had joined to start the foundation in India, living in a house in Bayonne.
 They officially formed the Congregation of the Sisters of the Carmelite Third Order Regular, known as the "Apostolic Carmel", on 16 July 1868, the feast of Our Lady of Mount Carmel.

 A small group of three sisters left for India, under the leadership of Mary of the Angels, who served as the first Superior General and Mistress of novices of the new congregation.
 They arrived in India on 19 November 1870, about the same time as Ephrem was appointed as the local bishop.
 Shortly after their arrival, the sisters opened the St. Ann School for Girls.

 In 1873, Veronica returned to her own monastery, the Carmel of Pau, where she died on 16 November 1906, at the age of 83.

+Legacy

 On 5 September 1892, the congregation Veronica helped to found became formally affiliated with the Discalced Carmelite Order.
 It has grown and now has branches in various parts of India, Sri Lanka, Kuwait, Pakistan, Kenya, Rome and Bahrain.
 The Congregation is governed under six Provinces and centrally administered by the General Team from the General Motherhouse, Bangalore, with Agatha Mary as the present Superior General since 2008.

+Veneration

 Veronica's cause of canonization was taken up by the Sisters of the Apostolic Carmel in 1997.
 Veronica has been declared Venerable by the Holy See in July 2014.